htilburgs/MMM-MyGarbage/README.md

 #### Note
 The original script is from Jeff Clarke `MMM-MyWastePickup` and only for the Toronto area.
 Now it has become a general script, to use in all areas all over the world.

+# Version
+1.0.0        : Initial version
+1.0.1        : Minor changes
+2.0.0        : Changed for use with CSV or with iCal Calendar